rdeioris/LuaMachine/README.md

 return "Hello, i am a lua script, current time is: " .. current_time
 ```

-Now you need to create a new LuaState, it is a special Blueprint representing a Lua Virtual Machine (you can have multple Lua virtual machines in the same project).
+Now you need to create a new LuaState, it is a special Blueprint representing a Lua Virtual Machine (you can have multiple Lua virtual machines in the same project).
 Just add a new blueprint inheriting from LuaState and name as you want (QuickLuaState is a good candidate).

 Finally open your Level Blueprint and add the following nodes: